dojo/docs/dojox/calendar.rst

 The dojox calendar widget displays events from a data store along time using widespread representation and allows to interactively edit the position in time and duration of these events.

+**Note**: The calendar is not supported on Internet Explorer 6.
+On IE7 and above a standard doctype must be set on the page that includes the calendar.

 Creating a Calendar
 ===================

-Note: a standard doctype must be set on the page that includes a calendar in order to be displayed properly on Internet Explorer (IE7+ only).

 The calendar widget is available on the dojox.calendar package.